 Hepatitis A – Hepatitis A is highly contagious.
 It is usually transmitted by the fecal-oral route, either through person-to-person contact or consumption of contaminated food or water.
-CUPHD Adult Services offers Hepatitis A vaccines at our main clinic location.
+CUPHD Teen and Adult Services offers Hepatitis A vaccines at our main clinic location.

 Hepatitis B – Hepatitis B is transmitted when blood, semen, or another body fluid from a person infected with the Hepatitis B virus enters the body of someone who is not infected.
 This can happen through sexual contact; sharing needles, syringes, or other drug-injection equipment; or from mother to baby at birth.
 Hepatitis B can become a long-term, chronic infection.
-CUPHD Adult Services offers Hepatitis B vaccines at our main clinic location.
+CUPHD Teen and Adult Services offers Hepatitis B vaccines at our main clinic location.

 Hepatitis C – Hepatitis C is transmitted through blood, most often by sharing needles or other drug-injection equipment and sometimes through sexual contact.
 For most people, Hepatitis C becomes a long-term, chronic infection.
 It is a serious disease that can result in long-term health problems, even death.We offer testing for Hepatitis C at our clinics.
 Testing is recommended for: